-- 8.31 In respect of environmental implications, the application has been supported by detailed Ecological Surveys, and the Council's Ecologist has raised no objection to the proposals, subject to the provision of appropriate conditions, including the provision of a Biodiversity Enhancement Strategy, in accordance with the 2018 and 2019 Ecology Reports.
+8.31 In respect of environmental implications, the application has been supported by detailed Ecological Surveys, and the Council's Ecologist has raised no objection to the proposals, subject to the provision of appropriate conditions, including the provision of a Biodiversity Enhancement Strategy, in accordance with the 2018 Ecology Report and the Revised Ecology Update Note 2020.
 It is considered that subject to compliance with the recommendations of the ecological reports, the development would not have an adverse impact on those protected species on the site, and the development could result in the provision of protected habitats for bats and water voles.
-It is considered that the proposal would not have a detrimental impact on the local ecology of the area. - 8.32 The Council's Tree Officer has reviewed the proposals and raised no objection to the loss of the leylandii trees, due to the relatively poor quality of the hedgerow, where many have been extensively cut back due to their proximity to Ranvilles Lane, exposing the dead wood.
-The loss of this hedgerow would be replaced for a new belt of native trees and hedgerow planting to be created along the eastern side of Ranvilles Lane, with pedestrian links situated behind the hedging, ensuring the overall rural character of the lane is retained.
-Detailed landscaping would be conditioned to be provided and the applicants are aware of the need to ensure that a good level of mature planting is provided in order to ensure that the proposal integrates quickly into the edge of settlement location. - 8.33 As such, no objection was raised by the Council's Tree Officer, subject to compliance with the submitted Arboricultural Report and Arboricultural Method Statement. - 8.34 The site is located within 5.6km of The Solent, and therefore the development is likely to have a significant effect on the following designated sites: Solent and Southampton Waters Special Protection Area and Ramsar Site, Portsmouth Harbour Special Protection Area and Ramsar Site, Solent and Dorset Coast Special Protection Area, Chichester and Langstone Harbours Special Protection Area and Ramsar Site, and the Solent Maritime Special Area of Conservation.
+It is considered that the proposal would not have a detrimental impact on the local ecology of the area.

+- 8.32 The Council's Tree Officer has reviewed the proposals, due to the relative proximity of the trees on the eastern boundary with Crofton Cemetery, and to assess the impact on the existing vegetation along the southern boundary of Ranvilles Lane and Oakcroft Lane.
+None of the trees on the site are subject to any preservation orders, and despite the loss of the biodiversity poor leylandii along Ranvilles Lane, those significant trees along the boundary with the cemetery, at the site entrance along Oakcroft Lane and several trees adjacent to the boundary with Farm House Close will be retained and protected during the course of the development.
+The line of poplar trees through the site would be largely lost as a result of the development.
+These trees are in a relatively poor condition, several of which are resting on others, and the scheme proposes the provision of a substantial number of additional, native trees around the periphery of the site and along the roadways within the site. - 8.33 The Council's Tree Officer has raised no objection to the proposed loss of trees and considers that those trees which are proposed to be retained would be adequately protected during the course of the construction, subject to appropriate conditions.
+Detailed landscaping would be a reserved matter, and the applicants are aware of the need to ensure that a good level of mature planting is proposed to ensure that the proposal integrates quickly into the edge of settlement location. - 8.34 The site is located within 5.6km of the Solent, and therefore the development is likely to have a significant effect on the following designated sites: Solent and Southampton Waters Special Protection Area and Ramsar Site, Portsmouth Harbour Special Protection Area and Ramsar Site, Solent and Dorset Coast Special Protection Area, Chichester and Langstone Harbours Special Protection Area and Ramsar Site, and the Solent Maritime Special Area of Conservation.
 These designations are collectively known as the Protected Sites around The Solent.
 Policy CS4 sets out the strategic approach to biodiversity in respect of sensitive protected sites and mitigation impacts on air quality.
 Policy DSP13 confirms the requirement to ensure that designated sites, sites of nature conservation value, protected and priority species populations and associated habitats are protected and where appropriate enhanced.